nandandkl/weather-app/README.md

 4. **Search:** Find any city
 5. **Other Cities:** Quick view & click to update
 6. **Location:** Auto-detects your location

-## 🌐 Demo

-Explore the web app by visiting [Weather App](https://nandandklweatherapp.netlify.app/) in your browser.

 ## 🛠️ Technologies Used